Edmond J. Muniz: New Orleans Mardi Gras

-In 1966 Mr. Muniz founded and organized the Krewe of Endymion, a parade organization of more than 3,100 maskers that has become the largest in the New Orleans Mardi Gras and judged "Best" parade of the city's Carnival seasons nearly every year since 1994.
+In 1966 Muniz founded and organized the Krewe of Endymion, a parade organization of more than 3,100 maskers that has become the largest in the New Orleans Mardi Gras and judged "Best" parade of the city's Carnival seasons nearly every year since 1994.

 Traditionally, the highest-ranking official in a New Orleans Carnival organization is the captain.
-Mr. Muniz has been captain and chairman of the board of Endymion since its start.
+Muniz was captain and chairman of the board of Endymion from its inception until his death.

 Endymion's post-parade party, an entertainment extravaganza comparable to anything Las Vegas can offer, is so large that it is staged in the Louisiana Superdome, site of the 1988 GOP National Convention and eight Super Bowls.
 In 2006 the event was staged in the New Orleans Convention Center because the Superdome was damaged by Hurricane Katrina.

-Professional/Civic Activities
+Professional and civic activities

-Edmond J. Muniz began his career in broadcasting in 1959 and, during subsequent years, was associated with half a dozen New Orleans commercial radio stations in all phases of their operation.
+Muniz began his career in broadcasting in 1959 and, during subsequent years, was associated with half a dozen New Orleans commercial radio stations in all phases of their operation.

-He was president of Phase II Broadcasting Inc., which owned commercial radio stations in six Southern states.
+Muniz was president of Phase II Broadcasting Inc., which owned commercial radio stations in six Southern states.
 In 1999, he sold his radio broadcast group to a national radio chain.
-He is a member of the New Orleans Association of Broadcasters, former media co-chairman for the United-Way of Greater New Orleans and has served on the board of educational station and PBS affiliate WLAE-TV 32.
+He was a member of the New Orleans Association of Broadcasters, former media co-chairman for the United-Way of Greater New Orleans and has served on the board of educational station and PBS affiliate WLAE-TV 32.
 In July 1996, Muniz was inducted into the New Orleans Broadcasters Hall of Fame.

 Other memberships have included the Chateau Estates Civic Association, the United Way and St. Elizabeth Seton Catholic Church.
 He also was a member of the New Orleans Police and Fire Tragedy Fund Inc. and the East Jefferson Business Association.
-New Orleans Magazine has listed Mr. Muniz as one of Greater New Orleans "Most Influential Persons."
+New Orleans Magazine has listed Muniz as one of Greater New Orleans "Most Influential Persons."
 The New Orleans Men of Fashion named him as one of the 10 Best Dressed Businessmen/Civic Leaders in Greater New Orleans.
 He was honored as an Outstanding Alumnus of St. Rose of Lima School in New Orleans for his leadership in civic and religious affairs and his dedication to the ideals of Catholic Education.

-During the Summer of 2006, Muniz was named by City Business newspaper as one of Greater New Orleans business leaders "To Watch."
+During the summer of 2006, Muniz was named by City Business newspaper as one of Greater New Orleans business leaders "To Watch."
 In February, 2001, Muniz was selected "Kingfish of the Month" by New Orleans' Kingfish Magazine for his community leadership in business and government.
 He was selected "Irish" Grand Marshal of the Irish-Italian Parade of Jefferson in 1997, and he served as Grand Marshal of the St. Patrick's Irish Parade in Metairie in 2002.
 Muniz also served as Grand Marshal of the 1995 Krewe of Argus Parade in Metairie.